Sripriyan/Image-Caption-generator/README.md

-# Bhashini Notebook
+# Image Captioning Notebook

 ## Overview
-Welcome to my Bhashini notebook!
-This project focuses on building an end-to-end text-to-speech (TTS) system using the LLM Models provided by Bhashini and ULCA for language processing.
-The system accepts Hindi text input and generates corresponding speech output through a pipeline architecture.
+Welcome to my Image Captioning notebook!
+This project focuses on building an image captioning system using Python.
+The system processes images and generates descriptive captions, leveraging various libraries and tools to achieve this functionality.

 ## Prerequisites
 Before you start, make sure you have the following: